DeepGraphLearning/torchdrug-site/_pages/get_started.md

 # A Molecule Classifier

-Now we demonstrate how to use TorchDrug to create a molecule classifier.
+Now we demonstrate how to create a molecule classifier with TorchDrug.
 Specifically, TorchDrug provides us with a large collection of popular datasets and models for drug discovery and graph representation learning.
 These help us avoid writing and debugging boilerplate code.